 ** Includes orders manually marked as fraud and orders caught by risk mitigation providers.

-Metrics are useless unless you act on the findings.
+Subscription metrics are useless unless you act on the findings.
 For example, if churn analysis reveals customers stop engaging with a brand after four purchases, then brands need to strategize how to motivate customers to make a fifth purchase.
 Moreover, high fraud ratios and low recovered revenue ratio could mean money is being left on the table and it could be time to explore revenue maximization tools within an ecommerce platform.

 It is also important to keep in mind that simply gathering this data should not drain valuable time and resources.
 Brands and merchants serious about these metrics should leverage an ecommerce and subscription management platform that provides high-level overviews of key metrics, and then drills down into trends or individual customers and transaction.
 Remember, the whole point of tracking metrics is to learn, adjust and grow your business.